Trump lauds 'big win' after Dems 'cave' on shutdown, Schumer criticized

 Some items on the top of the agenda are Deferred Action for Childhood Arrivals and border security.
 Trump has said he wants a deal in place to legalize the country's 700,000 Dreamers.

-Despite getting Senate Majority Leader Mitch McConnell , R-Ky., to allow deabte on the immigration issue, Democrats faced immediate backlash within their own ranks for not pushing harder on the immigration law.
+Despite getting Senate Majority Leader Mitch McConnell , R-Ky., to allow debate on the immigration issue, Democrats faced immediate backlash within their own ranks for not pushing harder on the immigration law.

 “Nor did they get a promise that the Senate will approve their desired change, nor did they get any commitment from House Republicans to do anything at all,” James Freeman wrote in The Wall Street Journal.